Skip to main content

 Ground 8 possession

-A private or housing association landlord can use ground 8 to gain possession of an assured tenancy if rent arrears exceed two months.
+A private or housing association landlord can use ground 8 to gain possession of an assured tenancy if rent arrears exceed a certain threshold.

 This content applies to England